2017–18 The Citadel Bulldogs basketball team: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "ESPN – Citadel Basketball Recruiting 2017".
+ESPN.
+Retrieved August 17, 2017.; "2017 Team Ranking".
+Rivals.
+Retrieved August 17, 2017.;

 Roster

 The Bulldogs roster will have no seniors and six freshmen.

 Schedule and results

-The Bulldogs played three games during a 10 day trip to Dominican Republic.
+The Bulldogs played three games during a 10-day trip to Dominican Republic.
 For the first time in many years, The Citadel and crosstown rival College of Charleston will not meet.